ron-rivest/2020-ClimateControlTheory/README.md

-# ClimateControlTheory
+# 2020-ClimateControlTheory
-Routines to explore application of control theory to climate management.
+Julia routines to explore application of control theory to climate management.